Alexander Mackenzie (politician): Early life

 While in Kingston, Mackenzie became a vocal opponent of religious and political entitlement and corruption in government.

+Mackenzie was a Baptist and a teetotaller.
+He was known as a prankster (stuffed chimney on young in-laws; rolled boulder down Thunder Cape towards friend A. McKellar; burned Tory campaign placards in hotel woodstove early in morning).
+He took pride in his Scottish heritage.

-Mackenzie married Helen Neil (1826–52) in 1845 and with her had three children, with only one girl, Mary, surviving infancy.
-Helen and he moved to Sarnia, Ontario (known as Canada West) in 1847 and Mary was born in 1848.
+Mackenzie married Helen Neil (1826–1852) in 1845.
+The couple moved to Sarnia, Canada West, in 1847.
+Helen gave birth to three children but only their girl, Mary (1848), had survived infancy.
 They were soon joined from Scotland by the rest of Mackenzie's brothers and his mother.
-He began working as a general contractor, earning a reputation for being a hard-working, honest man, as well as having a working man's view on fiscal policy.
+He began working as a general contractor, earning a reputation for being a hard-working and honest man, with a working man's view on fiscal policy.
 Mackenzie helped construct many courthouses and jails across southern Ontario.
 A number of these still stand today, including the Sandwich Courthouse and Jail now known as the Mackenzie Hall Cultural Centre in Windsor, Ontario, and the Kent County Courthouse and Jail in Chatham, Ontario.
 He even bid, unsuccessfully, on the construction of the Parliament buildings in Ottawa in 1859.

 Helen died in 1852, finally succumbing to the effects of excessive doses of mercury-based calomel used to treat a fever while in Kingston.
-In 1853, he married Jane Sym (1825–93).
+In 1853, he married Jane Sym (1825–1893).

 Mackenzie served as a Major in the 27th Lambton Battalion of Infantry from 1866 to 1874, serving on active duty during the Fenian Raids in 1870.

 An 1875 Canadian Illustrated News cartoon shows Mackenzie the Mason and Governor General Lord Dufferin the Overseer.